Discussion: VTOL (Vertical Take-off and Landing) Fixed Wing

 The biggest advantage of multirotor drones is the ability for take-off and land vertically.
 This allows the user to operate with in a smaller vicinity with little landing/take off area required.
 Their capacity to hover and performs agile manoeuvring makes multirotor drones UAVs ideal for applications like inspections.
 Where precision manoeuvring for extended periods of time is required.

 The multirotor drones also involve a greater mechanical and electronic complexity.
 This costs more and lasts longer but can become harder to maintain later.
 Multirotor drones have a shorter learning curve and is more responsive to pilot control.

 When it comes to mapping very large areas, fixed wing aircraft have an advantage due to endurance ability, and can fly faster and much higher, when needed.
 A large farm can be flown in a single flight and while still capturing data at a relatively micro level.
 A key advantage of a fixed wing drone is that it consists of a much simpler structure in comparison to a multirotor drone.

-Another advantage of fixed wing drone is the flight characteristics due to their natural gliding capabilities being able to carry payloads for longer distances on less power.
+Another advantage of fixed wing drone is the flight characteristics due to their natural gliding capabilities.
+This results in them being able to carry payloads for longer distances on less power.

 One of the major disadvantages to a fixed wing solution is the need for a runway or launcher for take-off.
-Also fixed wing aircraft require air moving over their wings to generate lift, they must stay in a constant forward motion, which means they can’t stay stationary the same way a multirotor drone can.
-This means fixed wing solutions are not best suited for stationary applications like inspection work.
+Also fixed wing aircraft require air moving over their wings to generate lift, they must stay in a constant forward motion.
+This means they can’t stay stationary the same way a multirotor drone can.
+This also means that fixed wing solutions are not best suited for stationary applications like inspection work.
 The uncontrolled landings of many fixed wing designs also mean a lot of wear and tear and a shorter lifespan of the aircraft.